dhakal79/Portfolio-project-MS4/README.md

 Responsive design|Checked if the design is responsive to differnt media size or  not.|PASS Error page 404/500|Check if the issue of error page 404/500 is solved or not.| PASS Flash message notification|check if once the user post in the blog an automatic flash message " the new blog post has been added" will appear on the home page or not.|PASS
+Draft post|check if any blog post as draft visible to other users or not.|PASS

 <a name="bugs"></a>